AkshinVemana/Planedemic/README.md

 ## About
 With COVID-19 vaccine availability in sight, people will be traveling regardless of potential risks.
-Planedemic is a a flight recommendation engine that combats this by generating the lowest-risk routes between two locations using live case numbers and historical flight path data.
+Planedemic is a flight recommendation engine that combats this by generating the lowest-risk routes between two locations using live case numbers and historical flight path data.

 ## Instructions
 To run this web application, you must first instantiate the front-end and back-end services.
-For the frontend, navigate to the WinterHacklympics-2020/planedemic subdirectory, install prerequisite packages with `npm install`, then start the node server with `npm start`.
+For the frontend, navigate to the [WinterHacklympics-2020/planedemic](planedemic/) subdirectory, install prerequisite packages with `npm install`, then start the node server with `npm start`.
-For the backend, navigate to the WinterHacklympics-2020/planedemic/backend subdirectory and run `index.js` with your preferred process manager (or simply `node index.js`).
+For the backend, navigate to the [WinterHacklympics-2020/planedemic/backend](planedemic/backend/) subdirectory and run `index.js` with your preferred process manager (or simply `node index.js`).

 After starting your instance of the servers, you can navigate to `localhost:3000` to view the live web app.
 To use the app, input a US IATA airport code for both the `Start` and `Destination` input boxes and select `Submit`.
 The app will display the best routes it calculates, color coded based on COVID risk.